slint-ui/slint/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/slint-ui/slint)](https://api.reuse.software/info/github.com/slint-ui/slint)
 [![Discussions](https://img.shields.io/github/discussions/slint-ui/slint)](https://github.com/slint-ui/slint/discussions)

-Slint is a toolkit to efficiently design, develop and deploy responsive apps on any screen.
-Frontends built with Slint can be easily integrated with backends written in different programming languages such as C/C++, Rust, and JavaScript.
+Slint is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
+We support multiple programming languages, such as Rust, C++, and JavaScript.
-Slint is developed by SixtyFPS GmbH together with the community.
 We invite you to use Slint and be part of its community.

 ## Design Goals